 I work with many African bands.
 Generally, these are what you could called “protest bands”, whose music is very politicised.
 For example, I worked with Chriss Ekhman to record a Sahrawi artist called Aziza Brahim, whose big on defending the rights of the Sahrawi people in Morroco and North Africa.
 By the way, it’s not by chance that there’s hardly any music industry in Morroco.
 It’s because the government is deeply fascist and the king behaves like a dictator.
 You have whole areas where the Sahrawis live which have no roads or infrastructure.
 So bands out there have no support, since music and politics go hand in hand.
 So what I’m trying to say is that the more you deepen into this type of political model, the less cultural industries you can afford to support.
 It’s a given.

-I’ve never heard of this, but I guess its because I’ve only talked to people in the US, UK and England, where the industry is at its largest.
+I’ve never heard of this, but I guess it’s because I’ve only talked to people in the US, UK and England, where the industry is at its largest.
 Major labels in those countries have no problem signing trash bands, and the fans don’t complain, so why can’t good bands succeed also, even in Spain?

 I think you can learn a lot about Spain’s music scene by looking the scene in a place like Morocco.
 The more troublesome the politics are, the more music tries to influence society and vice versa.
 So most of Morocco’s music is political.
 The Amazighs or Berbers are an ethnicity that were the original population of North Africa, going from the Nile to the Canary Islands.
 They have their own language, alphabet and culture, not being Arabs.
 But with the Islamic invasion, they became marginalised.
 It’s in Morocco where we’re seeing a re-emergence of their culture more than other countries.

-There’s an Amazigh band that I’ve been producing with for 3 years, Inumazigh, having made 2 albums with them.
-They make a new album every year to release it before summer, since many immigrants from Morocco return home during summer to visit their families, and they all want to have the latest Amazigh music.
+There’s an Amazigh band that I’ve been producing with for three years, Inumazigh, having made two albums with them.
+They make a new album every year to release before summer, since many immigrants from Morocco return home during summer to visit their families, and they all want to have the latest Amazigh music.
 So these guys put out a single and a music video that was made with hardly any money, and get 150,000 views in a matter of months.
 So in their own niche, they’re huge.
 How come they can’t make a living?

 But in a world where the biggest videos get almost 5 billion views, 60,000 isn’t comparatively much though.